avolu/GLM-BCI/README.md

 # Readme for GLM-BCI Repository
 ## Purpose and Publication
 This README provides a brief documentation for the code and data provided in this repository that is linked with the following [publication](https://www.frontiersin.org/articles/10.3389/fnhum.2020.00030):
 > A. von Lühmann, A. Ortega-Martinez, D.A.
 Boas and M.A.
-Yücel, 2020, *Using the General Linear Model to Improve Performance in fNIRS Single Trial Analysis and Classification: A Perspective*, Frontiers in Human Neuroscience, vol. X, no. X, doi: XXX
+Yücel, 2020, *Using the General Linear Model to Improve Performance in fNIRS Single Trial Analysis and Classification: A Perspective*, Frontiers in Human Neuroscience, vol. X, no. X, doi: 10.3389/fnhum.2020.00030

 Please cite this work when using any of the presented methods or code.